-Singapore Airlines, Malaysia Airlines to explore wide-ranging strategic partnership
+Singapore Airlines, Malaysia Airlines to explore wide-ranging partnership

 The carriers said they intended for a formal agreement to be finalised in the coming months subject to regulatory approvals and that it would include Singapore Airlines subsidiaries SilkAir and Scoot as well as Malaysia Airlines’ Firefly arm.

+Ties between the two neighbors, which were a single country until Singapore split from Malaysia in 1965, have been strained at times.

+The most recent spat was over maritime borders and air space between Singapore and Malaysia’s southern-most state of Johor.
+The countries agreed in January to take steps to de-escalate tensions.

-Reporting by Jamie Freed in Singapore and Rashmi Ashok in Bengaluru; Editing by Himani Sarkar
+Reporting by Jamie Freed in Singapore; additional reporting by Rashmi Ashok in Bengaluru and Joseph Sipalan in Kuala Lumpur; Editing by Himani Sarkar and Mark Potter